gmflau/gke_crdb/README.md

 }
 ```

-Verify if the CRDB is created:
+Verify if a CRDB instance is created on the Redis Enterprise Cluster (rec-us-west1-a):
 ```
 kubectl exec -it rec-us-west1-a-0 -n raas-us-west1-a -c redis-enterprise-node -- /bin/bash
 Once you are inside the container: